-Getting set up with imgix is easy—just tell us where your images live, set some basic defaults, and you can start serving images through our Image URL API in minutes.
+Getting set up with imgix is easy—just tell us where your assets live, set some basic defaults, and you can start serving assets through our Rendering API in minutes.

 For information about analytics and adding users or payment methods, see Account Setup & Analytics.

-Once you've signed up or signed in to your imgix account, you'll be at the dashboard, which is the hub for all operations and stats for your account.
-Here's the simplified process for serving your first images.
+Once you've signed up or signed in to your imgix account, you'll land on the dashboard, which is the hub for all operations and stats for your account.
+Here's the simplified process for creating your first Source and serving your first assets.

-https://your_domain.imgix.net/path-to-imageinto a browser window and your image should appear.
+https://your_domain.imgix.net/path-to-your-assetinto a browser window and your asset should appear.

-Now that you know the connection is working, you can start applying our API parameters to optimize your images.
+Now that you know the connection is working, you can start applying our API parameters to optimize your assets.
 Here are some good next steps:

-- API Documentation: Describes all of the available parameters, with examples.
+- Rendering API Documentation: Describes all of the available Rendering API parameters, with examples.

-- Serving Images guide: This guide will show you the recommended operations that most of our customers use to optimize their images.
+- Serving assets guide: This guide will show you the recommended operations that most of our customers use to optimize their assets.

 - Developer Tools: Once you've figured out the parameters you want to use, you can use our client libraries to build out image helpers in most modern languages and frameworks.